rimjieun/liri-node-app/README.md

 # liri-node-app
-A language interpretation and recognition interface (LIRI) for tweets.
+A language interpretation and recognition interface (LIRI) that takes in parameters and gives back data.